Guitarist Bill Hall

 Bill:

 I use a Cordoba Fusion and GK Studio model.
 I love them!
-I just use regular tension nylon strings…although I can’t tell a big difference between the medium and high tension nylons as far as picking goes.
+Just using regular tension nylon strings… although I can’t tell a big difference between the medium and high tension nylons as far as picking goes.

 Craig: What’s your looper setup?